-• Crisis intervention in accordance with the behavior support plan
+• Crisis intervention in accordance with the participant's behavior support plan.

 In-Home and Community Support teleservices cannot be used to provide overnight or enhanced levels of service because direct in-person assistance is required.
-If the participant only needs supervision or assistance with tasks that do not meet the criteria above such as evacuation in the event of an emergency during overnight hours, the appropriate service during this time period is Companion services.
+If the participant only needs supervision or assistance with tasks that do not meet the criteria above such as evacuation in the event of an emergency during overnight hours, the appropriate service during this time is Companion services.

-• Basic-The provision of the service at a staff-to-individual ratio of 1:3
+• Basic - Staff-to-individual ratio of 1:3

-• Level 1-The provision of the service at a staff to individual ratio of 1:2
+• Level 1 - Staff to individual ratio of 1:2

-• Level 2-The provision of the service at a staff-to-individual ratio of 1:1
+• Level 2 - Staff-to-individual ratio of 1:1

-• Level 2 Enhanced-The provision of the service at a staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
+• Level 2 Enhanced - Staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
 Level 2 Enhanced services by a nurse are only available to participants age 21 & older

-• Level 3-The provision of the service at a staff-to-individual ratio of 2:1 policy for continued authorization.
+• Level 3 - Staff-to-individual ratio of 2:1

-• Level 3 Enhanced-The provision of the service at a staff-to-individual ratio of 2:1 with 1 staff member who is certified, has a bachelor's degree or is a nurse and 1 staff member with at least a high school diploma.
+• Level 3 Enhanced - Staff-to-individual ratio of 2:1 with one staff member who is certified, has a bachelor's degree or is a nurse and 1 staff member with at least a high school diploma.
 Level 3 Enhanced services by a nurse are only available to participants age 21 & older.

 The use of Level 2 Enhanced, Level 3 & Level 3 Enhanced are based on the participant's behavioral or medical support needs.
-The need for enhanced levels of service must be reviewed every 6 months in accordance with ODP
+The need for enhanced levels of service must be reviewed every 6 months in accordance with ODP policy for continued authorization.

-Transportation necessary to enable participation in community activities outside in accordance with the participant's plan is included in the rate paid to providers.
+Transportation necessary to enable participation in community activities in accordance with the service plan is included in the rate paid to agency providers.
 Mileage that is needed to enable participation in community activities that exceeds 30 miles on any given day should be authorized on the service plan & billed by the agency as Transportation Mile.
 Transportation is not included in the wage range for In-Home and Community Support services provided by Support Service Professionals in participant directed services.
 Transportation services should be authorized & billed as a discrete service.
-When Transportation services are authorized & billed as a discrete service (regardless of whether the service is delivered by an agency or Support Service Professional) In-Home and Community Support is compensable at the same time for the supervision, assistance & or care provided to the participant during transportation.
+When Transportation services are authorized & billed as a discrete service (regardless of whether the services are delivered by an agency or Support Service Professional) In-Home and Community Support is compensable at the same time for the supervision, assistance & or care provided to the participant during transportation.
 In-Home and Community Support services cannot be used to solely transport a participant as this would be considered a Transportation service available in the waiver.
 The participant must have a need for assistance, guidance or support with tasks while in the home & community locations for which transportation is necessary.